How to Remove Yourself from ThatsThem (2026 Guide)

 Step 1: Find Your Profile on ThatsThem

 Go to thatsthem.com and search for yourself by name.
-You can also search by phone number, email address, or physical address.
-Browse through the results until you find your listing.
-Confirm it is yours by checking the address, age, and any other details against your actual information.
-Click on your name to open your full profile page.
+You can also search by phone, email, or physical address.
+Find your listing, confirm by address and age, click your name to open the full profile.

 Step 2: Copy Your Profile URL

-Once you are viewing your full profile, copy the complete URL from your browser's address bar.
-It will look something like https://thatsthem.com/name/John-Smith/city-state.
-You will need this exact URL for the opt-out form.
+Copy the complete URL from your browser's address bar.
+It will look like https://thatsthem.com/name/John-Smith/city-state.
+You will need it for the form.

 Step 3: Go to the Opt-Out Page

-Navigate to thatsthem.com/optout.
-This is ThatsThem's official removal request page.
-Go directly to this URL rather than trying to find it through the site's navigation.
+Go to thatsthem.com/optout.
+This is ThatsThem's official removal page.
+Go directly rather than navigating from the site.

 Step 4: Paste Your Profile URL and Complete the CAPTCHA